pytorch/rl/docs/source/reference/modules.rst

 To efficiently explore the environment, TorchRL proposes a series of modules that will override the action sampled by the policy by a noisier version.
-Their behavior is controlled by :func:`~torchrl.envs.utils.exploration_mode`: if the exploration is set to ``"random"``, the exploration is active.
+Their behavior is controlled by :func:`~torchrl.envs.utils.exploration_type`: if the exploration is set to ``ExplorationType.RANDOM``, the exploration is active.
 In all other cases, the action written in the tensordict is simply the network output.

 .. note:: Unlike other exploration modules, :class:`~torchrl.modules.ConsistentDropoutModule` uses the ``train``/``eval`` mode to comply with the regular `Dropout` API in PyTorch.
-  The :func:`~torchrl.envs.utils.set_exploration_mode` context manager will have no effect on this module.
+  The :func:`~torchrl.envs.utils.set_exploration_type` context manager will have no effect on this module.

 .. currentmodule:: torchrl.modules